wangharold001/cse15l-report3/report.md

 The grep command returns the results of a search for a RegEx pattern in a directory.

 The -h command prints out the lines from a document or a directory that match the RegEx expression.
 This can be used as a "Ctrl+F" to find expressions and sentences containing relevant words in a document.
+I read about this option for the grep command from the geeksforgeeks webpage https://www.geeksforgeeks.org/grep-command-in-unixlinux/#.

     root@DESKTOP-HTAG1J5:/mnt/d/ucsd/y2q1/cse 15l/technical/911report# grep -h "documents" chapter-5.txt
                     to use Yemeni documents to fly to Malaysia, then proceed to the United States using